apache/flink/docs/streaming_guide.md

 </div>
 </div>

-Create a data stream flow with our Java or Scala API as described below.
 In order to create your own Flink Streaming program we encourage you to start with the [skeleton](#program-skeleton) and gradually add your own [transformations](#transformations).
 The remaining sections act as references for additional transformations and advanced features.

 Example Program
 ---------------

-The following program is a complete, working example of streaming WordCount.
+The following program is a complete, working example of streaming WordCount that incrementally counts the words coming from a web socket.
 You can copy &amp; paste the code to run it locally.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">